Melanie Johnson-DeBaufre

-Melanie Johnson-DeBaufre is the Associate Dean of the Theology School at Drew University.
+Melanie Johnson-DeBaufre is the Henry Anson Buttz Professor of New Testament and Early Christianity at Drew University.
 She is known for her research into early Christianity, its relationship to the Roman Empire, and modern feminist interpretation.

 Education and career

 In 1988, Melanie Johnson-DeBaufre earned her Bachelor of Arts degree from Eastern College.
 She then went on to receive her Master of Divinity (M.Div) in 1992 and her Doctor of Theology (Th.D) in 2002 from Harvard Divinity School.
 Johnson-DeBaufre worked as an Assistant Professor of the Department of Religion and Philosophy at Luther College from 2000 to 2004.
 Starting in 2005, she continued her career as an Associate Dean of Academic Affairs and Assistant Professor of New Testament and Early Christianity at the Drew Theological School and the Graduate Division of Religion.

 Research and Major publications

 The major works of Johnson-DeBaufre are primarily feminist interpretation and analysis of the earliest Christianities.
 Her feminist approach to religious historiography has allowed her to explore ancient texts and cultures from previously unknown angles.